-ZTO Express (Cayman) Inc. (ZTO) CEO Meisong Lai on Q3 2020 Results - Earnings Call Transcript

 [Foreign Language]

-Thank you Meisong.
-Allow me to translate first.
-Hello to everyone and thank you for joining us today.
-In the third quarter of 2020, China express delivery industry grew volume by 37.8% to achieve RMB22.3 billion year-over-year.
-ZTO achieved RMB4.60 billion volume in the third quarter and extended our volume market share 1.9 percentage point to achieve RMB20.8 billion.
+Thank you.
+Thank you, Lai Song.
+Allow me to translate for you.
+Hello, everyone, and thank you for joining us today.
+In the third quarter of 2020, China express delivery industry grew parcel volume by 37.8% to achieve 22.3 billion parcels year-over-year.
+ZTO achieved 4.6 billion parcel volume in the third quarter and expanded our volume market share by 1.9 percentage points to achieve 20.8%.
+51.2% growth rate of the quarterly record set in the third quarter of 2020.

-51.2% growth throughout the quarterly record in the third quarter of 2019 while accelerating sales expansion, we continue to thrive and attained a high level of service quality and customer satisfaction.
-As fierce competition persisted and costing a land slide of peer level net profit of RMB1.21 billion adjusted net profit with 8.2% year-over-year decline was relatively less abrasive.
+While accelerating scale expansion, we continue to strive and attain a high level of service quality and customer satisfaction.
+As fierce competition persisted and causing a landslide of peer-level net profit, our CNY1.21 billion adjusted net profit with an 8.2% year-over-year decline was relatively less abrasive.
+In the third quarter of 2020, we remained focused on our key strategy to accelerate volume growth, broaden our lead and expand our market.

-In the third quarter of 2020, we remain focused on our key strategy to accelerate volume growth with an hourly and expand our market.
-First of all, we continue to increase investments in infrastructure and development.
-We will receive a capital expenditure equal to three quarters with RMB6.2 billion, which surpassed a total amount for the whole year of 2019.
-We acquired larger tax blend and have secured resources to try and develop smart [audio gap] and have increased the proportion of the sales fleet further structure of transportation capacity, particularly the end group of peer ratio.
+First of all, we continue to increase investment in infrastructure development.
+Cumulative capital expenditure for the 3 quarters reached CNY6.2 billion, which surpassed the total amount for the whole year of 2019.
+We acquired larger tracts of land and secured scarce resources to design and develop smart [indiscernible].
+We have increased the proportion of the sales owned [indiscernible] of our fleet, further optimizing structural transportation capacity, particularly the engine-to-trailer ratio.

-At the end of the third quarter, high capacity trucks made up more than 80% of 9,250 sales on the vehicle in operation and the ratio of ending trailer increased to 1 to 1.3.
-We have also further rationalized the use of logistics.
-In the third quarter, total core express delivery cost per [indiscernible] decreased by 6.7% compared to the combined unit transportation and sorting cost by [audio gap].
+By the end of the third quarter, high-capacity trucks made up more than 80% of 9,250 self-owned vehicles in operation.
+And the ratio of engine to trailer increased to 1 to 1.3.
+We have also further rationalized the utility logistics.
+In the third quarter, total core express delivery cost per parcel decreased by 6.7% as the combined unit transportation and sorting of 9%.

-For construction of new and upgraded loading cost in the facilities, we have raised the level of automation and digitization to enable data-driven transportation that are seamlessly integrated with transportation improvement further improvement of the capacity and efficiency of our platform.
-Secondly, we continue to delayer and upgrade our primary network.
-By the end of the third quarter, we have over 5,160 direct network partners and nearly 30,000 covering approximate 99% as well as 92% of villages across well coordinated local policies are supportive of our net primary space and profit pressure and we made good use of our strong cash reserves to ease their liquidity pressure and provide [audio gap].
+For construction of new and upgrade of old sorting hubs and facilities, we have raised the level of automation and digitization to enable data-driven smart sortation that are seamlessly integrated with transportation, ensuring further improvements of the capacity and efficiency of our platform.
+Secondly, we continue to delay and upgrade our partner network.

-While we helped to ease the pain experienced by our network partners, we early stated targets and fair evaluation to identify and eliminate underperforming colleagues from others to optimize overall network quality.
-Such persistent efforts will complement our pick and delivery and [audio gap] and extorted growth of improving service quality and operational efficiency across our entire network.
+At the end of the third quarter, we have over 5,150 direct network partners and nearly 30,000 outlets, covering approximately 99% of [indiscernible] as well as 92% of villages across segments.
+Well-coordinated and local policies are supportive of our network partners safe competition and profit pressures.
+We've made [indiscernible] of our strong cash reserve to ease their liquidity pressure and provide for capital spending.
+While we helped to ease the pain experienced by our network partners, we clearly stated markets and we excluded bearing valuation to identify and eliminate underperforming [indiscernible] in order to optimize overall network quality.

-We have started to establish scale in our last mile footprint.
-ZTO and [indiscernible] collaboratively accelerated development of last mile and we actively implemented lockboxes as well as various express terminal resources.
-By the end of third quarter, total number of our last mile exceeded 65,000 and approximately 46% of last mile delivery is alternative to home delivery.
+Such persistent efforts were also a matchup of pickup and delivery and the [indiscernible] and ensure the growth of parcel volume is improving service quality and operational efficiency across our entire network.
+Certainly, we have started to establish scale in our last-mile footprint.
+ZTO and Cainiao collaboratively accelerated development of last-mile post, and we actively implemented lock boxes as well as virus express plus terminal resources.

-We have laid a critical foundation for managing last mile cost and profit quality in order to every saving volume of RMB100 million and more in the future.
+By the end of third quarter, total number of our last-mile posts exceeds 65,000, and approximately 46% of last-mile delivery utilized [indiscernible] alternative to home delivery.
+We have laid a critical foundation for managing last-mile posts and profitability in order to usher in an average daily volume of 100 million and more in the future.
 On September 29, 2020, ZTO successfully completed secondary listing in Hong Kong.
-We took the opportunity to reflect Omni tax and look forward to the future.
-We firmly believe that express delivery industry's value contribution to society has just begun and the meaningful payback to express delivery industry has not yet arrived.
-The stockholders of ZTO Hong Kong stock exchange is RMB28.57 in which '20 represents a year of 2020 when the healthy recovery of China's economy is driving the accelerated cash growth of China's express delivery industry and on the first day of our business.
+We took the opportunity to reflect on the past and look forward to the future.

+We firmly believe that express delivery industry's value contribution to society has just begun, and the meaningful payback to express delivery industry has not yet arrived.
+The stock code of ZTO on the Hong Kong Stock Exchange is 2057, in which 20 represents the year of 2020 when a healthy recovery of China's economy is driving the accelerated growth of China's express delivery industry.
+And 57 is the humble beginning number of parcel on the first day of our business.

-Despite from these figures, marks the new beginning of our journey ahead, where ZTO is to enhance its competitive edge raise the bar seeing our past and the present and innovate for the future.
-On this past [indiscernible] shopping, our capital volume was close to RMB130 million, the cumulative number of orders from November 1 to November 11 exceeded RMB820 million in the community capital volume exceeded RMB760 million.
-We are having continuing improvising in Ecommerce marketing practices and the creative formats.
+The sparks from this ticker marked the beginning of our journey ahead, where ZTO is to enhance its competitive edge, raise the bar, being our best at present and innovate for the future.
+On this past Singles' Day shopping dollar, our parcel volume was close to 130 million.
+The cumulative number of orders from November 1 to the 11 exceeded 820 million, and the cumulative parcel volume exceeded 760 million.
+We have been witnessing continuous innovation in e-commerce marketing practices and the creative format.

-Contrast to the ever sold fragment in Ecommerce the express delivery industry has accelerated consolidation, relying on the maximizing scale and efficiency, express delivery has served almost everyone, shortening the distance between production and consumer first end users.
-With increasing [indiscernible] there are few resources and ability to bring access and integrated and to utilize even more and sequences like ZTO will be able to develop comprehensive logistic service capabilities and become increasingly advantage.

-Now let's turn to our CFO, Ms. Yan to take us through our financials.
+Contrasted to the ever-sold fragmented e-commerce spending, the express delivery industry has accelerated consolidation and polarization, relying on the maximizing scale and efficiency.
+Express delivery can serve almost everyone, shortening the distance between production and consumption, plus end-users.
+With increasing build-out of key resources and ability to gain access and integrate and utilize even more, enterprises like ZTO will be able to develop comprehensive logistics service capabilities and become increasingly eco advantage.
+Now let's turn to our CFO, Ms. Yan, to take us through our financials.

 Huiping Yan

-Thank you, Meisong and thank you Sophie.
+Thank you, Chairman, and thank you, Sophie.
 Hello to everyone on the call.
-As I go through our financials, please note that unless specifically mentioned, all numbers quoted are in RMB related to third quarter of 2020 and percentages changes refers to year-over-year comparisons for the quarter.
-Detailed analysis of our financial performance, unit economics and cash flow are posted on our website and I'll go through some of the key highlights here.
+As I go through our financials, please note that unless specifically mentioned, all numbers quoted are in RMB, related to third quarter of 2020 and percentage changes refer to year-over-year comparisons for the quarter.
+Detailed analysis of our financial performance, unit economics and cash flow are posted on our website.
+And I'll go through some of the key highlights here.
 Driven by a steady economic recovery, China express delivery industry maintained its strong growth momentum from previous quarter.
-ZTO grew parcel volume by 51.2% to RMB4.6 billion in the third quarter.
+ZTO grew parcel volume by 51.2% to 4.6 billion in the third quarter.

 Our market share further expanded by 1.9 percentage points to 20.8%.
-Total revenue increased by 26.1% to RMB6.6 billion.
-ASP for the core express delivery business declined by 18.4% or $0.30, which was relatively moderate compared with our industry peers.
-The $0.30 price decline included 20% for incentives or subsidies to support our network partners to grow market share while maintaining confidence and keep the network stable.

-$0.03 decline came from increased use of lower-priced single sheet digital waybills and $0.05 decline was associated with parcel weight drop.
+Total revenue increased by 26.1% to CNY6.6 billion.
+ASP for the core express delivery business declined by 18.4% or CNY0.30, which was relatively moderate compared with our industry view.
+The CNY0.30 price decline included CNY0.22 for incentives or subsidies to support our network partners to grow market share while maintaining confidence and keep the network stable.
+CNY0.03 decline came from increased use of lower-priced, single-sheet digital waybills, and CNY0.05 decline was associated with parcel weight drop.
 Average weight per parcel declined 7% to 1.04 kilo.
-Total cost of revenues increased by 43% to RMB5.2 billion.
-Our core express delivery business unit cost of revenues decreased by 6.7% or RMB0.07, unit transportation cost declined by 9.2% or $0.05 to $0.53 primarily due to increased use of self-owned high capacity trailer trucks.
-Unit sorting cost declined 8.5% or $0.03 to $0.29 as a result of increased level of automation and improved economies of scale.
+Total cost of revenue increased by 43% to CNY5.2 billion.

+For core express delivery business, unit cost of revenue decreased by 6.7% or CNY0.07.
+Unit transportation costs declined by 9.2% or CNY0.05 to CNY0.53, primarily due to increased use of self-owned, high-capacity trailer trucks.
+Units sorting costs declined 8.5% or CNY0.03 to CNY0.29 as a result of increased level of automation and improved economies of scale.
+Gross profit decreased by 12.9% to CNY1.4 billion, and gross profit margin decreased 9.4 points to 21% as a combined result of volume increase, unit price decline and improved cost productivity, as previously described.

-Gross profit decreased by 12.9% to RMB1.4 billion and gross profit margin decreased 9.4 points to 21% as a combined result of volume increase, unit price decline any improved cost productivity as previously described.
-SG&A increased by 28.5% to RMB374 million, mainly due to increased headcount and average salaries and higher depreciation and amortization expenses driven by increased CapEx investment.
-SG&A cost as a percentage of revenue remained low at 5.6% while our corporate cost structure remained stable.
-Income from operations excluding SBC decreased by 17.2% and associated margin decline was 9.2 percentage points, which is narrower than the gross margin decline because of positive SG&A leverage and increased other operating i.e. the super deduction and government subsidies and tax rebates.
+SG&A increased by 28.5% to CNY374 million, mainly due to increased head count and average salaries and higher depreciation and amortization expenses, driven by increased CapEx investment.
+SG&A cost as a percentage of revenue remained low at 5.6%, where our corporate cost structure remained stable.
+Income from operations, excluding SBC, decreased by 17.2%.
+And associated margin decline was 9.2 percentage points, which is narrower than the gross margin decline because of positive SG&A leverage and increased other operating income, namely VAT super deduction and government subsidies and tax rebates.

-Operating cash flow was RMB1.5 billion for the third quarter, increased 4.4% from RMB1.4 last year.
-CapEx increased by 29.1% to RMB 2.2 billion for this quarter as we expanded our investment in infrastructure and also facility construction and upgrade.
+Operating cash flow was CNY1.5 billion for the third quarter, increased 4.4% from CNY1.4 billion last year.
+CapEx increased by 29.1% to CNY2.2 billion for this quarter as we expanded our investment in infrastructure and also facility construction and upgrade.
+Looking for the year, we are likely to exceed our CNY6 billion to CNY8 billion total year CapEx plan to reach CNY10 billion.
+We are able to secure larger tracts of land this quarter, and those are also in the pipeline, provided such estimate.

-Looking for the year, we are likely to exceed our RMB6 billion to RMB8 billion total year CapEx plan to reach RMB10 billion.
-We are able to secure larger tracks of land this quarter and those are also in the pipeline provided such estimate.
-The negative income tax of RMB27.8 million resulted from a corporate income tax refund of RMB200.7 million that was received in this quarter by our wholly-owned subsidiary Shanghai Zhongtongji Network, which was recognized as a key software enterprise hence qualified for a preferential tax rate of 10% for tax year 2019.
+The negative income tax of CNY27.8 million resulted from a corporate income tax refund of CNY200.7 million that was received in this quarter by our wholly owned subsidiary, Shanghai Zhongtongji Network, which was recognized as a key software enterprise, hence qualified for a preferential tax rate of 10% for tax year 2019.
+Now turning to business outlook.
+Considering the current market condition and our prioritized goal to achieve accelerated market share gains while still managed to maintain our target level of earnings, the company maintains its current annual guidance.

-Now turning to business outlook, considering the current market condition and our prioritized goal to achieve accelerated market share gain while still manage to maintain our targeted level of earnings, the company maintained its current annual guidance.
-Parcel volume is expected to be in the range of RMB16.2 billion to RMB17 billion representing a 33.7% to 40.3% increase year-over-year and adjusted net income is expected to be in the range of RMB4.8 billion to RMB5.2 billion representing a 1.7% to 9.3% decrease year-over-year.
+Parcel volume is expected to be in the range of 16.2 billion to 17 billion, representing a 33.7% to 40.3% increase year-over-year.
+And adjusted net income is expected to be in the range of CNY4.8 billion to CNY5.2 billion, representing a 1.7% to 9.3% decrease year-over-year.
 These estimates represent management's current view of the market condition and are preliminary and also subject to change.

 This concludes our prepared remarks.
 Operator, please open the line for questions.
 Thank you.